-ADDIS ABABA – Former president Mulatu Teshome on Thursday launched a non-profit investment think tank that will support Ethiopian investors create partnership with foreign investors.
+ADDIS ABABA – Former President Mulatu Teshome on Thursday launched a non-profit investment think tank that will support Ethiopian investors create partnerships with foreign investors.

-The think tank, named Center for Investment Networking in Ethiopia (CINE), has already signed strategic partnership agreements with Ethiopian Investment Commission, and Ethiopian Chamber of Commerce and Sectoral association.
+The think tank, named Center for Investment Networking in Ethiopia (CINE), has already signed strategic partnership agreements with the Ethiopian Investment Commission, and the Ethiopian Chamber of Commerce and Sectoral Association.

-Dr. Mulatu , who is also president of the think tank, said the center plans to contribute to the sustainable economic growth and overall poverty reduction which requires significant progress in job creation by attracting Foreign Direct Investment (FDI).
+Dr. Mulatu, who is also president of the think tank, said the center plans to contribute to sustainable economic growth and overall poverty reduction which requires significant progress in job creation by attracting Foreign Direct Investment (FDI).

-The center plans to a reliable investment bridge that would bring key investment stakeholders together in order to catalyze viable and sustainable investment partnership between Ethiopia and the rest of the world.
+The center plans to a reliable investment bridge that would bring key investment stakeholders together in order to catalyze viable and sustainable investment partnerships between Ethiopia and the rest of the world.

 The current president of Ethiopia, Sahlework Zewde, appreciated the effort of the former president to continue serving his country with the rich experience he has developed over the years.

 Such centers play a crucial role in strengthening and sustaining existing investments in the country, she added.